What Are the Different Types of Denim?

 • How premium they appear

-Two jeans can look identical on a rack and perform completely differently in real life.
+Two jeans can look identical on a rack—but perform completely differently in real life.

-That’s why heritage brands like Levi’s and Wrangler build entire lines around specific denim categories.
+That’s why brands like Levi’s and Wrangler build entire product lines around specific denim categories.

 Main Types of Denim